parham0541/DevHayat/README.md

 The script will:

-* Create the admin account if it doesn't exist
+* Create an admin account if it does not exist
-* Update an existing account if it already exists
+* Update an existing account if the email already exists
-* Set the user's role to `ADMIN`
-* Hash the password securely using bcrypt
+* Hash the password using bcrypt
+* Assign the `ADMIN` role

 ---

-## ▶️ Run Development Server
+## Run in Development

+Start the development server:

 ```bash
 npm run dev
 ```

-Open:
+Then open:

 ```text
 http://localhost:3000